thradams/CPrime-V1/README.md

 ## What is C' ?
 C'(pronounced c prime) is a robot that can help you generate and maintain C source code.

-## How can C' help?
+## How it works?

+You can delegate to the robot the implementation of some functions.

+To do this, you just add an empty macro called __default .

 Currently, C' is generating:

- * constructor / destructor
+ * Constructor / Destructor (Init and Destroy)
- * create, delete
+ * Create, Delete
- * static initializers.
+ * Static initializers
  * Dynamic arrays functions PushBack and Reserve

 Sample